-- 61. ORR carries out a variety of inspection, investigation and liaison activities, with the aim of improving the management of Civils assets across all sectors of the railway industry.
-Although all sectors are subject to these activities, a significant emphasis has being placed on improving Network Rail's management of Civils assets.
-This was due to the relatively high residual risk in that sector when compared to other parts of the industry and to uncertainty about the extent of renewals activity that is affordable and deliverable.
-It means we have devoted more resource to influencing Network Rail in respect of Civils than all other duty holders combined.
-In doing so, ORR had regard to the devolved nature of Network Rail's organisation and carries out work with both the centre and the Regions. - 62.
-Network Rail is still the most significant infrastructure manager nationally, and remains the focus of ORR activity.
-However, since 2021 ORR has begun to increase its scrutiny of Civils asset management by other duty holders, in particular LUL.
-This change in emphasis is expected to continue, with an additional increased focus on heritage railways and light rail. - 63.
-ORR acknowledges the equilibrium that duty holders must strive to achieve between renewal, refurbishment, and maintenance activities, alongside work to monitor and mitigate the consequences of asset failure.
-Our strategy is to assist industry in achieving the most effective balance between these priorities, and thereby to achieve compliance with the law. - 64.
-To achieve this ORR will:
+53. ORR carries out a variety of inspection, investigation and liaison activities, with the aim of improving the management of Civils assets across all sectors of the railway industry.
+Although all sectors are subject to these activities, a significant emphasis is being placed on improving Network Rail's management of Civils assets.
+This is due to the relatively high residual risk in that sector when compared to other parts of the industry and to uncertainty about the extent of renewals activity that is affordable and deliverable.
+It means we devote more resource to influencing Network Rail in respect of Civils than all other duty holders combined.
+In doing so, ORR has regard to the devolved nature of Network Rail's organisation and carries out work with both the centre and the Routes.

+54. ORR acknowledges the equilibrium that duty holders must strive to achieve between renewal, refurbishment, and maintenance activities, alongside work to monitor and mitigate the consequences of asset failure.
+Our strategy is to assist industry in achieving the most effective balance between these priorities, and thereby to achieve compliance with the law.

+55. To achieve this ORR will: